Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 This project is not available in Maven Central or any other public repository.
 It must be built and deployed manually.

-To deploy the Keycloak Vault Provider extension, follow these steps:
+To deploy the Keycloak Vault Provider SPI extension, follow these steps:

 1. Compile the Extension